Quantco/datajudge/docs/source/development.rst

    ./start_postgres.sh

+In your current environment, install the ``psycopg2`` package.
-Once this is running, you may execute integration tests as follows:
+After this, you may execute integration tests as follows:

 ::